MDaily7/Life-Expectancy-In-the-US/README.md

 take place using future County Health Rankings data sets in addition to the one used for this project.
 ### Model Performance
 The current r2 score of the training split is 0.686 and the test split r2 score is 0.675.
 The mean absolute error of the model is 1.205.
+### Future Statistical Analysis
+This project utilizes a multiple linear regression model to attempt to predict life expectancy utilizing 15 different health factor features.
+Future statistical analysis might include generating simple linear regression models with each of the individual features and obtaining r2 and p-values for each of those models to further confirm the feature's statistically significant relationship to life expectancy or to reject it.
+Finally, using statsmodels.api or something similar to determine the p-value for each of the coefficients in our current model would be a good step for future phases of the project.
 ## The Database

 The team chose to use sqalchemy in order to connect with our PostgresSQL database.